 LuggageHero works the same way as Stasher – the user makes a booking online and then takes their bag to one of the stores.

 It appears the majority of these shops are mobile phone repair shops, internet cafes, and even local grocery stores, which might seem risky to some people, but don't worry; bags are insured up to €2500.

-One appealing thing about LuggageHero is their flat rate prices, at €8 per day and €1 per hour for each bag.
+LuggageHero offers flat rate prices, at €8 per day and €1 per hour for each bag.
 Needless to say, if you can stuff two bags into one, you’re winning.